murphsp1/ppi-css.com/docs/production_readme.markdown

 you will get in trouble copying and pasting code and/or configuration files.
 However, understanding everything is not

-## Virtual Environment - Where Did It Go? ##
-If you noticed, I did have a requirements.txt file in my project.
-When I started doing local development on my trusty Mac Book Air, I used <a href="https://pypi.python.org/pypi/virtualenv" target="_blank">virtualenv</a>, an amazing tool.
-However, I had some difficulties getting Numpy and Scipy properly compiled and included in the virtualenv on my server whereas it was pretty simple to get them up and running in the system's default Python installation.
-Conversing with some of my more Django-experienced friends, they reassured me that while this wasn't a best practice, it wasn't a mortal sin either.

 ## Initial Configuration ##